pnnl/deimos_gui/README.md

 ## Funding
 This research was supported by the National Institutes of Health, National Institute of Environmental Health Sciences grant U2CES030170 and is a contribution of the Pacific Northwest Advanced Compound Identification Core.
-Pacific Northwest National Laboratory is a multi-program national laboratory operated by Battelle for the DOE under Contract DE-AC05-76RLO 1830.
+A portion of the work was conducted under the Laboratory Directed Research and Development Program at Pacific Northwest National Laboratory (PNNL).
+PNNL is a multi-program national laboratory operated by Battelle for the DOE under Contract DE-AC05-76RLO 1830.

 Citing DEIMoS
 -------------